 Background and activities

-Eirik Resch is a Ph.D.-Candidate in Smart Zero Emission Cities at NTNU in Trondheim and at the Technical University of Denmark (DTU) at the Department of Applied Mathematics and Computer Science.
-He is part of the NTNU Smart Sustainable Cities group and of the Carbon Track and Trace project and is linked to The Research Centre on Zero Emission Neighbourhoods in Smart Cities (FME ZEN).
+Eirik Resch is a Ph.D.
+Candidate at the Research Centre for Zero Emission Neighborhoods in Smart Cities (FME-ZEN) at NTNU in Trondheim, Norway and at the Technical University of Denmark (DTU) at the Department of Applied Mathematics and Computer Science.

 Resch holds the degrees B.Sc. in Physics and M.Sc. in Industrial Ecology from NTNU, where he graduated in spring 2016.